EY-Tech-Consulting-Denmark/Graphathon_2023-04-14/Algorithms_answers.md

 </details>
 <br>

-### **Exercise 2.2: Create a plot comparing distributions of betweeness scores of procedures connecting to claims submitted by only fraudulent providers and betweeness scores of procedures connecting to claims submitted by non-fraudulent providers as well.**
+### **Exercise 2.2: Create a plot comparing distributions of betweenness scores of procedures connecting to claims submitted by only fraudulent providers and betweenness scores of procedures connecting to claims submitted by non-fraudulent providers as well.**

 <details>
   <summary> Answer to the execise (Click to expand) </summary>